neglectorino/neglectorino/README.md

 microsoft bob
 jack daniels
-networks, sockets, modems, routers
+networks, sockets, modems, routers double rainbows and other things that make me cry

 things i find of interest atm, dll objects, specifically their tokens, sockets, signing certs, etc but next week it might be port numbers and if they knoew things